DOROTHY MARY TURNER 1897–1960

 She became a certified teacher on 1st May 1919 but terminated her employment at the school on 31st March 1920.

-The family are still in the village in 1923 and are living on Main Road.
+The family were still in the village in 1923 and were living on Main Road.

-In 1939 Dorothy is recorded as living at 6 Broadgate, Beeston with her father.
-She is shown as a school teacher.
+In 1939 Dorothy, a school teacher, was recorded as living at 6 Broadgate, Beeston with her father.
 Her father died the following year on 27th February at a nursing home on Broadgate, Beeston.

 Author: Marion Caunt